ascrnet/Joy2Bplus/README.md

 ![joy2b](https://github.com/ascrnet/TestJoy2B/blob/master/img/testjoy2b.png)

-this is a small program to test the buttons, it was developed in assembler using [MADS](http://mads.atari8.info) and right here is the source code and its [executable](https://github.com/ascrnet/Joy2Bplus/releases).
+This is a small program to test the buttons, it was developed in assembler using [MADS](http://mads.atari8.info) and right here is the source code and its [executable](https://github.com/ascrnet/Joy2Bplus/releases).

 Thank you Eyvind Bernhardsen for your improvements to the test program.